Scenario-Guided LLM-based Mobile App GUI Testing: Empirical Evaluation

-In RQ3, our goal is to evaluate the overall usability and reliability of \toolname in automatically generating GUI tests tailored to specific scenarios.
-We classify the results of the test generation into four cases:
+In RQ1, we evaluate the overall capability of \toolname to automatically generate GUI tests that accurately and reliably complete predefined testing scenarios.
+This assessment aims to verify whether \toolname can effectively understand, plan, and execute multi-step scenario-specific testing processes, thereby demonstrating its practical usability and reliability.

+To characterize the outcome of each test generation task, we classify results into four cases:

-\begin{itemize} \item Case 1 ($c_1$): The test generation completes successfully, fully covering the target scenario. \item Case 2 ($c_2$): The test generation terminates abnormally, but fully covers the target scenario. \item Case 3 ($c_3$): The test generation completes successfully, but does not fully cover the target scenario. \item Case 4 ($c_4$): The test generation terminates abnormally and does not fully cover the target scenario. \end{itemize}
+\begin{itemize} \item Case 1 ($c_1$): The test generation completes successfully and fully covers the target testing scenario. \item Case 2 ($c_2$): The test generation terminates abnormally but still fully covers the target testing scenario. \item Case 3 ($c_3$): The test generation completes successfully but fails to fully cover the target testing scenario. \item Case 4 ($c_4$): The test generation terminates abnormally and fails to fully cover the target testing scenario. \end{itemize}

-Based on these classifications, we define two key evaluation metrics: Coverage Rate $C$ and Success Rate $S$. $C$ measures the proportion of test generations that successfully cover the target scenario, while $S$ reflects the proportion of test generations that terminate normally and successfully cover the target scenario.
-The calculation is as:
+Based on these classifications, we define two quantitative evaluation metrics: \textbf{Coverage Rate} ($C$) and \textbf{Success Rate} ($S$). $C$ measures the proportion of test generations that achieve complete testing scenario coverage, regardless of termination status, while $S$ evaluates the proportion of tests that both complete successfully and achieve full coverage.
+These metrics are calculated as follows:

 where $\lvert c_i\rvert$ denotes the number of instances in case $c_i$.